Sept 2025: JMP selected for presentation at the AFA Junior Faculty Mentoring Program Workshop 2026

 5th Annual FIASI-Fordham University Sustainable Finance Research Competition Finalist (2025)

-Presentations: EFA 2025 Paris, FMA 2025 (scheduled), 6th Canadian Sustainable Finance Network Conference 2025, University of Toronto 2024
+Presentations: 2026 AFA Junior Faculty Mentoring Program Workshop (scheduled), 2025 EFA Annual Meeting (Paris), 2025 FMA Annual Meeting (scheduled), 6th Canadian Sustainable Finance Network Conference 2025, BI Norwegian Business School, Western University (Ivey), HSE University (ICEF), NEOMA Business School, University of Toronto

 Abstract: This paper studies how imposing restrictions on public pension funds over ESG investments affects the mutual fund industry.
 I exploit state-level staggered variation in the recent implementation of two types of anti-ESG laws targeting state and local public pension funds: anti-boycott and anti-ESG investing laws.
 Using a difference-in-differences analysis based on mutual funds' heterogeneous exposure to these laws within states, I show that mutual funds align their portfolios with the restrictions imposed on state and local public pension funds by anti-ESG laws.
 I find that mutual funds reduce portfolio ESG scores by 1.5% and allocate more assets to the fossil fuel industry in response to anti-boycott laws, while reducing ESG scores by 3 - 12% in response to anti-ESG investing laws.
 These changes positively influence fund flows and have spillover effects on out-of-state and international institutional investors.
 Overall, the results suggest that anti-ESG legislation targeting state and local public pension funds has significant implications for the mutual fund industry and other institutional investors.